aprojanos/smartgis-tutorial/docs/source/viewer.rst

 #.
 Open point cloud: Drag and drop the tool on the map to open its location in the point cloud map.

    .. figure:: images/viewer_openpointcloud.png
-      :name: 3d objects on map
+      :name: Point cloud
       :align: center

 #.
 Get permalink: Current location on the map can be converted in a link format copied

    .. figure:: images/viewer_sharelink.png
       :name: map share link